bhisaac/5eFP/5eFP-SRD.md

 ### Dice Notation (dX)

 5eFP uses a shorthand description for rolling dice represented by dX, where "d" is short for "dice" and "X" is a variable representing the kind of dice to roll.
 For example, the game may call for rolling a twenty-sided dice or d20.
 In this situation, "X" equals 20.
-Sometimes, the game calls for multiple dX rolls, represented by adding a prefix number.
-Rolling two twenty-sided dice, for example, would be notated as 2d20.
-2d20 can be rewritten as (d20 + d20).
-You roll each die and combine them into one result.
-If you roll 2d20 with results 7 and 4, the final result equals (7 + 4) or 11.

 ### Difficulty Class (DC)